 Slow the Flow – Irrigation Water Audits

-The City of Lafayette offers and promotes free irrigation water audits for Lafayette water customers.
-During the summer seasons of 2004 through 2011 the City’s contractor, Center for Resource Conservation, performed 727 residential audits, 17 HOA common area audits and three commercial property audits in Lafayette.
+The City of Lafayette Public Works Department offers and promotes no cost irrigation water audits for Lafayette water customers.
+During the summer seasons of 2004 through 2016 our partner Resource Central, performed 1095 residential audits, 23 HOA common area audits and four commercial property audits in Lafayette.
 Each property owner receives a report that details the problem areas that need correction or attention and specific details on how to improve water irrigation efficiency.

 Slow the Flow - Indoor Water Audit

-The City of Lafayette offers free indoor water audits for Lafayette water customers.
+The City of Lafayette Public Works Department offers no cost indoor water audits for Lafayette water customers.
 During an indoor water audit, advisors perform leak tests, install low-flow showerheads and faucet aerators, and provide cost benefit analysis on switching to lower water use appliances and educate the homeowner on ways to be more water-efficient.
-In 2011, 193 indoor water audits were conducted.
+277 households have participated in the indoor water audits.

 The toilet upgrade program offers residential water customers a chance to upgrade a 1.6gpf or above household toilet with a Stealth Niagara 0.8gpf toilet.
 Residents have two choices: Resource Central can install the new toilet for a fee or residents may choose self installation for a lower cost.
 Old toilets must be recycled with Resource Central in order to qualify for the new toilet.
 For more information or to sign up for this program, please call 303-999-3824.